Skip to main content

 The execution model is the relationship between the three core abstractions:

-• Provider = packaged tool
+• Provider package = packaged tool graph

 • Workspace = selected composition of providers

-• Runtime = execution layer
+• Runtime = lazy shim and plugin-driven execution layer

 Mental model